Oliver Stone

 Oliver Stone Now

-It is worth mentioning that the movie about Putin didn’t gain Stone's popularity in his own country.
-The director was accused of aiding the Kremlin and dancing to Russia’s tune.
-The director stated that he had made the movie in order for Americans to understand their opponent’s point of view and prevent the Russian-American relations from deteriorating in the future.
+The Putin documentary didn't boost Stone's popularity back home.
+Critics accused Stone of serving Kremlin interests and being a Russian puppet.
+The director stated that he had made the movie in order for Americans to understand their opponent's point of view and prevent U.S.-Russia relations from getting worse.

 Oliver Stone and Vladimir Putin